WilliamCodeBox/Fun-with-Cpp-100-questions/README.md

 ### `REAMD.md` within each project\*\*

 - Question description
-- Procedure to solve the problem
+- Algorithm to solve the problem
-- Cpp building blocks used
+- Cpp building blocks

 ### `Cpp files` within each project\*\*